No Appointment Necessary! All Montgomery County WIC Clinics are walk in for your convenience!

 beans/peas, canned fish, whole wheat bread and other whole-grain options.
 For infants of women who do not fully breastfeed, WIC provides iron-fortified infant formula.
 Special infant formulas and medical foods may also be provided if medically indicated.
 Learn more about food benefits.

 WIC benefits are not limited only to food.
 Participants have access to a number of resources, including health screening, nutrition and breastfeeding peer support, immunization screening and referral, substance abuse referral, and more.
 View videos about a WIC visit and how to redeem WIC benefits.

 Am I eligible?

 Pregnant, postpartum, and breastfeeding women, infants, and children up to age 5 who meet certain requirements are eligible.
 These requirements include income eligibility and State residency.
 Additionally, the applicant must be individually determined to be at “nutrition risk” by a health professional.
-Find out if you might be income eligible for WIC benefits and print your paperwork to complete at home prior to your appointment.
+Find out if you might be income eligible for WIC benefits, and print paperwork to complete prior to walking-in a clinic of choice.

 Focus on Breastfeeding

 Even though breast milk is the most nutritious and complete source of food for infants, nationally less than 30% of infants are breastfed at 1 year of age.
 A major goal of the WIC Program is to improve the nutritional status of infants; therefore, WIC mothers are encouraged to breastfeed their infants.
 Pregnant women and new WIC mothers are provided breastfeeding educational materials and support through mother centered guidance.
 Explore the benefits of breastfeeding and find helpful resources here or view infographic.